 Exercise prescription for diabetes

 This dual strategy makes sense.
 Aerobic activity, like walking or swimming, strengthens the heart, lungs, and muscles.
 It helps control blood pressure and blood sugar.
 It keeps arteries flexible.
-It is also essential for losing weight and excess body fat, or for maintaining a healthy weight.
+It is also essential for losing weight and excess body fat, or for maintaining weight.
 All of these are key strategies for many people with diabetes.
-Both aerobic exercise and strength training help muscles respond better to insulin, the hormone that ushers blood sugar into cells.
-For example, a single bout of strength training can make muscle cells "listen" to insulin better for 12 hours or more.
+Strength training helps muscles respond better to insulin, the hormone that ushers blood sugar into cells.
+A single bout of it can make muscle cells "listen" to insulin better for 12 hours or more.